RazvanBirt/livepoll-api/README.md

 - RESTful API design with Express.js
 - JWT authentication for secure access
 - PostgreSQL with Prisma ORM
-- Redis integration for fast data access and caching
+- Redis integration for fast data access and caching ( # Not implemented yet )
 - Docker for containerized database and environment setup
-- Unit and integration tests using Jest
+- Unit and integration tests using Jest ( # Not implemented yet )

 ---